VO2Group/Starter/README.md

 #### How callbacks works?

-Starter use the same callback model as node.js use, a function with two arguments: `err` and `data`.
+Starter use the same callback model as node.js, a function with two arguments: `err` and `data`.
 They are typically used like this:

 ```javascript
 function (err, data) {